-Aioma may share personal data with trusted third parties to help deliver efficient and quality products and services.
+Aioma may share personal data with trusted third parties to help deliver more efficient and highly qualitative products and services.
 These recipients are contractually bound to the same level of data governance and safeguards as us, who entrust them with the data.
 Examples where we engage and share data with third parties include payment and marketing services providers, law enforcement, other government or supervisory authorities, partners providing products and services with us according to the contract, our professional partners such as assurance (audit) and law firms or technology providers.
-Aioma remains in most cases the data controller.
+In most cases, Aioma remains the data controller.

 Aioma stores personal data on servers located in Switzerland.
 We may transfer personal data to a trusted partner firm, outlined in the contract, outside Switzerland, when we have a business reason to engage these organisations.
 Each organisation is required to govern and safeguard personal data at minimum to our level of maturity and in accordance with applicable data protection legislation.
 We also transfer data outside of Switzerland if a client explicitly instructs us to do so, the client is located outside of Switzerland and it is lawful to do so.

-In connection to Aioma data processing, you have the rights listed below.
-Before responding to any request made in regard to your data rights, we may ask for proof of identity to fully identify you.
+In regards to Aioma data processing, you have the rights listed below.
+Before responding to any request made in regards to your data rights, we may ask for proof of identity to fully identify you.
 This helps ensure that personal data is not disclosed to any person who has no right to receive it.
-We may also ask you for sufficient information about your relationship with us so that we can locate your personal information.
+We may also ask you for sufficient information about your relationship with us in order to locate your personal information.

-- Access: You can ask us to verify whether we are processing personal data about you, and if so, to provide more specific information.
+- Access: You may ask us to verify whether we are processing personal data about you, and if so, to provide more specific information.

-- Correction: You can ask us to correct our records if you believe they contain incorrect or incomplete information about you.
+- Correction: You may ask us to correct our records if you believe they contain incorrect or incomplete information about you.

-- Erasure: You can ask us to erase (delete) your personal data after you withdraw your consent to processing.
-We usually delete your data no longer required.
+- Erasure: You may ask us to erase your personal data after you withdraw your consent to processing.
+We usually delete your data when it is no longer required.
 Note that legal obligations might prevent us from deleting all your personal data (e.g. bookkeeping purposes).

-- Data portability: In some circumstances, where you have provided personal data to us, you can ask us to transmit that personal data in electronic form if technically feasible.
+- Data portability: In some circumstances, where you have provided personal data to us, you may ask us to transmit that personal data electronically if technically feasible.

-- Automated individual decision-making: You can ask us to review any decisions made about you which we made solely based on automated processing, including machine learning, profiling, that produced legal effects concerning you or which significantly affected you.
+- Automated individual decision-making: You may ask us to review any decisions made about you, which we made solely based on automated processing (including machine learning and profiling) that resulted in legally affecting you.

-- Processing restrictions: You can ask us to temporarily restrict our processing of your personal data if you contest the accuracy of your personal data, prefer to restrict its use rather than having us erase it.
+- Processing restrictions: You may request to temporarily restrict our processing of your personal data if you contest the accuracy of your personal data, or prefer to restrict its use rather than having us erase it.

-- Right to object to marketing including profiling: You can object to our use of your personal data for marketing purposes, including profiling.
-We may need to keep some minimal information to comply with your request to cease marketing to you.
+- Right to object to marketing including profiling: You may object to our use of your personal data for marketing purposes, including profiling.
+We may need to keep some minimal information to comply with your request to cease marketing activities to you.

-- Right to withdraw consent: You can withdraw the consent that you have previously given to the processing of your personal data.
-This will not affect the lawfulness of any processing carried out before you withdraw your consent.
-It may mean we are not able to provide certain products or services to you, and we will advise you if this is the case.
+- Right to withdraw consent: You may withdraw the consent that you have previously given to the processing of your personal data.
+This will not affect the lawfulness of any processing carried out prior to your withdraw your consent.
+It may mean that we will not be able to provide certain products or services to you, and we will advise you if this is the case.